-Screen Queensland acknowledges the Aboriginal peoples and Torres Strait Islander peoples as the traditional owners of the land of this country and recognise their connection to land, sea and community.
-We pay our respects to them, their cultures, and to their elders, past, present and emerging.
-At Screen Queensland we are committed to empowering Aboriginal and Torres Strait Islander practitioners to share their rich culture and perspectives with the Queensland and global community through screen storytelling.
+Screen Queensland acknowledges Aboriginal Peoples and Torres Strait Islander Peoples as Traditional Custodians of this country and recognises their connection to land, sea and community.
+We pay our respects to them and their cultures, and to their Elders, past and present.
+At Screen Queensland we are committed to empowering and safeguarding Aboriginal and Torres Strait Islander practitioners to share their rich culture, stories and perspectives with the Queensland and global community through screen storytelling.
 Always was, always will be.

 Screen Queensland’s vision is for our state to lead and inspire the world in creating and sharing First Peoples screen stories to drive cultural change and foster a more inclusive screen industry – on camera and behind the scenes.

 Screen Queensland supports Aboriginal and Torres Strait Islander stories and storytellers through its dedicated SQ Mob Aboriginal and Torres Strait Islander Program.
 The program overseas First Nations screen production, screen culture festivals, career development initiatives (such as mentorships and workshop ) and networking events.
 Under this program, 10 per cent of our screen production funding is committed to Aboriginal and Torres Strait Islander projects and storytellers.